 Teaching Exceptional Children

-Foundations and Best Practices in Inclusive Early Childhood Education Classrooms
+Foundations and Best Practices in Early Childhood Special Education

-Teaching Exceptional Children is an ideal textbook for introductory graduate and undergraduate courses on early childhood special education and teaching in inclusive classrooms.
-Bayat’s clear and accessible writing, a visually appealing design, and focused pedagogy in each chapter help make it possible to cover a significant amount of material.
+Teaching Exceptional Children is the ideal textbook for introductory graduate and undergraduate courses on early childhood special education and teaching in inclusive classrooms.
+Bayat’s clear and accessible writing, the text’s visually appealing design, and the focused pedagogy included in each chapter help make it possible for students and instructors to cover a significant amount of material.
 This powerful text identifies specific behavioral characteristics and presents theoretical information grounded in neuroscience and child development research for a wide range of disabilities.
-Research-based best practices for effectively working with children with various disabilities in inclusive classrooms are provided in each chapter.
-The second edition has been fully updated based on the DSM-5, and includes new sections on contemporary issues in inclusion of children with disabilities in early childhood classrooms, such as challenging behaviors, using technology, at-risk children, promoting mental health, and family issues.
+Chapters provide research-based best practices for effectively working with children with various disabilities in inclusive classrooms.
+This third edition has been fully updated with recent research, and includes new sections on Universal Design for Learning, adaptations, technology, and common challenges in inclusive early childhood classrooms.

 Table of Contents